cms-tau-pog/TauFW/PicoProducer/README.md

 ```
 pico.py run -y 2016 -c mutau
 ```
+Use `-m 1000` to limit the number of processed events.
 By default, the output will be saved in a new directory called `ouput/`.
 Because `mutau` is an analysis module, the output will be a root file that contains a tree called `'tree'` with a custom format defined in [`ModuleMuTauSimple.py`](python/analysis/ModuleMuTauSimple.py).